CampLog

 Getting Started:

-We have an L. L. Bean dome tent that is really easy to set up.
+We used to have a hexagonal L. L. Bean dome tent that was really easy to set up.
 This is not your father's boy scout tent.
 The poles have elastic shock cord inside of them and fold into three foot segments.
 You extend the poles, the shock cord keeps the poles taut, you bend the poles into place, attach the tent clips to the poles and the tent hangs off of the frame.
 The whole thing gets covered with a waterproof rainfly.
-Our setup is about five minutes with Roberta helping me.
+Our setup took about five minutes with Roberta helping me.

-Here's a link to some cheaper family-style dome tents at Campmor.
+Here's a link to some family tents at Campmor.
 There are some pretty nice tents here.
 I'm not a huge fan of the workmanship of the Wentzel tents, but the Coleman and Eureka tents are well worth a look.

 Some thoughts: